geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 In this task, you will run the Azure AD Connect setup wizard to enable synchronization between Adatum’s on-premises Active Directory and Azure Active Directory.
 Once the configuration is complete, the synchronization process will automatically start.

-‎This task resumes from the prior task, where you logged into the Domain Controller VM as **Holly@XXYYZZa.CustomDomain.us** and you closed and then reopened Internet Explorer.
+‎This task resumes from the prior task, where you logged into the Domain Controller VM as **Holly@XXYYZZa.xxxCustomDomainxxx.xx** and you closed and then reopened Internet Explorer.

 1. In **Internet Explorer**, select the **Microsoft 365 admin center** tab.